samsquire/ideas4/README.md

 # 553. Behavioural perspective programming

+My async await state machine has the following nouns:

+* **Task** A separate schedulable sequence of instructions that can be running or not running (paused)
+* **Loops** A task is inside one or multiple loops at the same time.
+* **Fork** When a task decides to do another thing, it forks in the background.
+* **Yield** When a task decides to send a value to who forked it.
+* **Thread** A kernel managed execution environment.
+* **NextThread** The next thread in the queue.
+* **PreviousThread** The previous thread in the queue.
+* **Callbacks** How forked threads and tasks communicate between tasks.
+* **Reading mode** When threads can read and calculate the next state for that particular thread.
+Queues work for writing mode.
+* **Writing mode** When threads can communicate with the **NextThread**

+ownership of objects nouns in code structure vectors of correct behaviour - the code needs to refer to these things which are numbers

 Define the data structure and relations between data structure elements.
-There is 3 programs in one. there's data structure definitions, then code structure definitions, then imperative operations.
+There is 3 programs in one: there's data structure definitions, then code structure definitions, then imperative operations.
+Are they separate problems?

 # 554. Can I use?